TrevorHinesley/abracadabra/README.md

 deletable_path: user_path(@user)
 # Specifies where the form will be submitted.
 # Default: path (uses the same path as the main form if `deletable_path` isn't declared).

+deletable_confirm: "Are you sure?"
+# Requires confirmation from the user before the DELETE action is submitted.
+# Default: nil (No confirmation required)
 ```

 ## Configuration